carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - K-means
 - Dbscan

-## In a Neural Network, what is the backpropagation?
+## In a neural network, what is the backpropagation?

 - The technique used to adjust the node weights according to the difference between the desired output and the output generated by the network
 - The technique used to adjust the weights limiting the probability of overfitting